The best survey tools make it simple and easy to collect feedback from customers in order to manage business insights.

 Costing has four levels; Bronze, Silver, Gold and Platinum.
 The Bronze package offers a single user solution with basic forms and no application integration.
-At the other end of this scale, the Platinum plan has a ten user license with the scope for 1,000 forms and 100,000 submissions per month.
+At the other end of this scale, the Platinum plan has a multi-user license with the scope for multiple forms and thousands of submissions per month.

 Many business people don’t need anything exotic or complicated.
 Maybe a simple form to ask their customers if they enjoyed the last seminar and how to make it better is sufficient.

 For them, the free to use Google Forms is a perfectly adequate tool that requires little skill or experience to use, and is available for free as a personal edition or as part of the G Suite for business platform.

 Responses are stored automatically into Google Sheets, allowing them to be easily transferred to an Excel spreadsheet or a database later.

 The key weakness of Google Forms is that unless recipients have a Google Account and are willing to log in with it, they can fill out a survey multiple times.